Kitware/fletch/README.rst

   sudo apt-get install liblapack-dev sudo apt-get install python2.7-dev

+  # If you are using a RHEL-based system, e.g. RedHat, CentOS or Fedora
+  # and enabling GDAL you might need to install redhat-rpm-config.
+  {dnf|yum} install redhat-rpm-config

 Fletch uses CMake (www.cmake.org) for easy cross-platform compilation.
 The minimum required version of CMake is 2.8.12, but newer versions are strongly recommended.